RecursiveLoop/AmiChecker/README.md

 This checks your AWS environment to see if it is running public AMIs of a specific type.

 It currently checks for EC2 instances running Windows 2003, Windows 2008, SQL Server 2005 and SQL Server 2008 AMIs and generates a CSV report.
+All regions except China and GovCloud are checked and reported on.

 ## Pre-Requisites